-Onboarding new hires is an essential part of the recruitment process.
+Onboarding new employees is an essential part of the recruitment process.
 Skipping this requirement can backfire big time.

 But here’s the thing: onboarding a new hire takes months until reaching efficiency.
-Hiring the wrong fit is often a 5-figure investment, considering mentorship, training, involving other team members and management in the process.
+Hiring the wrong fit is often a 5-figure investment (and past $100K for some roles), considering mentorship, training, involving other team members and management in the process.

 Onboarding Is Crucial To Reduce Hiring Costs